dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/bidirectional-features-in-wpf-overview.md

 Users of this application will be disappointed by the output, even though the <xref:System.Windows.FlowDirection> is correct the numbers are not shaped as Arabic numbers should be shaped.

 XAML elements can include an XML attribute (`xml:lang`) that defines the language of each element.
 XAML also supports a XML language principle whereby `xml:lang` values applied to parent elements in the tree are used by child elements.
 In the previous example, because a language was not defined for the <xref:System.Windows.Documents.Run> element or any of its top level elements, the default `xml:lang` was used, which is `en-US` for XAML.
-The internal number shaping algorithm of [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] selects numbers in the corresponding language – in this case English.
+The internal number shaping algorithm of Windows Presentation Foundation (WPF) selects numbers in the corresponding language – in this case English.
 To make the Arabic numbers render correctly `xml:lang` needs to be set.

 The following graphic shows the example with `xml:lang` added.